 If you are doing a comprehensive search on a topic or work, it is always recommended to try more than one search strategy.
 You might wish to begin exploring various searches by searching on the uniform title of a work as well as the title a work is commonly known by, or the title that appears on the score or container.

-For example, if you were looking for Mozart's opera The Magic Flute and you searched on the keywords MOZART and MAGIC and FLUTE today (9/24/02), you would retrieve 24 items.
-Display one of the bibliographic records.
-You will find that under the first title that displays, a second title appears in German: Zauberflöte.
+For example, if you were looking for Mozart's opera The Magic Flute and you searched on the keywords MOZART and MAGIC and FLUTE today (11/2/17), you would retrieve 65 items.
+Display one of the bibliographic records by clicking on "Details," then select "Technical Display."
+You will find that the 240 field displays a second title in German: Zauberflöte.
 This is the uniform title for The Magic Flute.
 Every manifestation of the work that we own should have this second uniform title assigned to it.
 In essence, it brings together all the variant forms of the title under one heading.

 Can I use GIL to find music journal articles?

-If you prefer to narrow your search to a genre, instrument, or composer, you may enter additional terms in the second and third boxes.
-You may leave the drop down lists at the defaults, and/or select additional narrowing fields such as any of these or Subject.
+If you prefer to narrow your search to a genre, instrument, or composer, you may enter additional terms in the second and third search boxes.
 Once you select a CD from the list, you may access the complete contents of the disc by clicking on the CD Sheet Music homepage link embedded in the bibliographic record.